 PPOL 514: Public Management

 This course introduces students to public management: the art and science of planning and implementing public programs.
 Participants will examine the constraints public managers face in a democratic society; how the challenges of public management vary across different organizational and policy settings; and how public management and policy analysis frequently intersect.
 A key objective is to offer students a useful mix of theoretical knowledge and practical skills.
-Throughout the course, emphasis is placed on management as a function performed in all sectors (public, nonprofit, and private) but, when appropriate, participants focus on what factors make public management distinctive and more challenging.
-Some of the specific topics covered include: executive leadership; the role of front-line operators and middle managers; organizational culture; problems of bureaucratic coordination and dysfunction; how Congress, the President, and the courts attempt to control the public bureaucracy; managing people; managing budgets; privatization and contracting out; ethics in public management; performance management and strategic planning; and management reform strategies.
-Case studies are used extensively to explore specific challenges and scenarios.
+Throughout the course, emphasis is placed on management as a generic function performed in all sectors (public, nonprofit, and private) but participants are encouraged to focus on what factors make public management distinctive and more challenging.
+Some of the specific topics covered include: forms and styles of decision-making; the role of front-line operators and middle managers; organizational culture; the organizational environment (including Congress, the President, and the courts); managing people; management reform efforts (budget reform; privatization and contracting out; performance management).
+Case studies are used to explore specific challenges and scenarios.

 Civic Data Science